mrocklin/blog/_posts/work/2019-09-02-interactive-hpc.md

 -  **System Administrators** might support this kind of activity by deploying [JupyterHub](https://jupyter.org/hub) within their institution.
-   JupyterHub integrates very nicely into existing job queuing systems like SLURM/PBS/LSF/SGE/... and can use the existing security policies that you already have in place, including two-factor security tokens.
+   JupyterHub integrates nicely into existing job queuing systems like SLURM/PBS/LSF/SGE/... and can use the existing security policies that you already have in place, including two-factor security tokens.

    This gives users the visual rich UI/UX that they've come to expect, while still giving system administrators the security and control that they need in order to maintain stability over the system.
+   It also, conveniently, gets users off of the login nodes and onto compute nodes where they belong.

    Several large and well respected supercomputing centers have deployed JupyterHub internally, including NERSC, SDSC, NCAR, and many others.